Home / Patterns / Dan-Gun

 • Coordinating reach without leaning or collapsing

-Key idea: Dan-Gun reveals whether a student’s balance comes from structure or from short, cautious movement.
+Key idea: Dan-Gun reveals whether balance comes from structure or from short, cautious movement.

 What It Emphasizes (and What It Still Avoids)